rowanhill/xssfinder/README.md

 TODOs
 -----
 1. Record errors encountered traversing a route / in afterRoute.
-1. Make all submit traversals terminal, and in addition to normal traversal
+1. Allow no-args, no-@TraverseWith submit methods to be non-terminal (to reduce total # routes)
 1. Handle submit actions that return void (e.g. for client-side only submissions that don't change page).
 1. Implement as a Maven plugin.